denizkenankilic/python-package-example/README.md

 # python-package-example
-The Folder Structure for the Python Package Example
+Structure of Folders for the Python Package Example

     └── python-packaging-tutorial/
       └── LICENSE